Richard5656/Small_C_vector/README.md

 # Small_C_vector

-Small C vector library for my reference
+This is a small C vector library I wrote.
+I will use it for future projects.